ernestognw/EIPs/EIPS/eip-custom_errors_for_erc_tokens.md

 - MUST NOT be thrown for transfer operations.
   - Use `ERC20InsufficientAllowance` instead.
-- MUST be thrown for unintended approvals to the zero address.
+- MUST be thrown for disallowed approvals to the zero address.
-- MUST be thrown for unintended approvals to the owner itself.
+- MUST be thrown for disallowed approvals to the owner itself.

 #### `ERC20InsufficientAllowance(address, uint256, uint256)`